-Net cash flows used in investing activities during the full year 2022 amounted to TUSD 35,100 (28,376), whereof investments in assets, including capitalized exploration costs and capitalized borrowing costs, amounted to TUSD 27,444 (27,880).
+Net cash flows used in investing activities during the full year 2023 amounted to TUSD 36,133 (35,100), whereof investments in assets, including capitalized exploration costs and capitalized borrowing costs, amounted to TUSD 29,668 (27,444).
 The investments in assets included:

-- Yubileyniy project of TUSD 3,620 with the majority relating to mill equipment scheduled upgrade and underground mine capital development; - Perevalnoe project of TUSD 1,402, where the majority refers to construction of a hydrometallurgy workshop building and sprinkler system for heap leaching; - Malyutka project of TUSD 18,804 referring to infrastructure construction and equipment, including a hydrometallurgy workshop building with a technological control laboratory, dormitory, canteen, laundry and bathing facilities, fresh water pump station, open pit mine preparations and fuel storage - Other projects of TUSD 160; - Exploration of TUSD 2,036, referring to drilling at Krasivoe underground deposit and alluvial projects, and equipment - Capitalized borrowing costs of TUSD 1,422. - Loans provided to associates accounted for using the equity method of TUSD 199
+- Yubileyniy project of TUSD 12,440 with the majority relating to mill equipment scheduled upgrade, direct cyanidation implementation and underground mine capital development; - Malyutka project of TUSD 13,295 referring to infrastructure construction and equipment, including a hydrometallurgy workshop building with a technological control laboratory, dormitory, canteen, laundry and bathing facilities, fresh water pump station, open pit mine preparations and fuel storage; - Other projects of TUSD 1,558; - Exploration of TUSD 1,018, referring to drilling at Krasivoe underground deposit and alluvial projects; - Capitalized borrowing costs of TUSD 1,357; - Loans provided to associates of TUSD 5,255.